Visitor Policies and Hours

 - Are children ages 15 and under

-In all cases, additional visitors should be asked to wait away from the medical center in order to comply with county and state public health orders.
+In all cases, additional visitors are asked to wait away from the medical center in order to comply with county and state public health orders.